 7. Go tobogganing.
 This is the perfect activity to do in Toronto with kids!
 Grab a sled and head to one of 23 toboggan hills across the city for an afternoon of fun.

 9. Visit the Toronto Islands.
-While the islands are a favourite among locals during the summer months in Toronto, some are still accessible during the winter and they are the perfect place to go for some peace and quiet.
+While the islands are a favorite among locals during the summer months in Toronto, some are still accessible during the winter and are the perfect place to go for some quiet time.
+You can even join a guided bike tour!

 To get to the islands, catch the 13-minute ferry from the Jack Layton Ferry Terminal at the foot of Bay St. and Queens Caye.
 Only the Ward’s Island ferry operates during the winter season.

 10. Take a winter stroll through a ravine.
 You don’t have to go far away from the city streets to get into nature.
-Toronto is blessed with a large ravine system.
+Toronto is blessed with an extensive ravine system.
 Some of my favorite ravine walks include the Humber Valley and Crothers Woods.

 11. Skate under the Gardiner.
-The Bentway Skate Trail a skating rink unlike any others in Toronto, running one kilometre under the Gardiner Expressway overpass.
+The Bentway Skate Trail is a free public skating rink unlike any other in Toronto, running one kilometer under the Gardiner Expressway overpass.
+It’s open every day!

-13. Visit the farm animals at Riverdale Farm in Cabbagetown neighborhood (where I used to live)!
+13. Visit the farm animals at Riverdale Farm in the Cabbagetown neighborhood.

-15. Experience Terra Lumina, an enchanted night walk at Toronto Zoo.
+15. Experience Terra Lumina, a magical night walk at Toronto Zoo.

-19. Have a snowball fight in any of the cities parks, a classic fun Toronto winter activity.
+19. Have a snowball fight in any of the city’s parks, a classic fun Toronto winter activity.

-20. Scare yourself on a ghost tour.
-Ghosts and Spirits of the Distillery run evening walking tour.
+20. Scare yourself on a haunted walk of Toronto ghost tour.

 21. Visit the flat iron building.
-This unique building which is skinny on one side and fat on the other has become one of the most photographed places in Toronto.
+This unique building,, skinny on one side and fat on the other, has become one of the most photographed places in Toronto.

 Toronto Winter Festivals